Richard42Graham/WLED-Lion/instructions/instructions.md

 WLED Workshop Instructions.

-Rev 1.0
+Rev 1.1

 ![](assets/word_art.png)

 ## Part A - Hardware

-These are the parts you will be using, and what they look like, and there names.
+These are the parts you will be using, what they look like and their names.

 ![](assets/01_kit_overview.jpg)

 A Brief description of parts.
-- pin header			( to hold the ESP8266 , and make it easy to remove for programming)
+- Pin header			( to hold the ESP8266, and make it easy to remove for programming)
 - USB				( just an easy way to power the device once finished)
-- Neo Pixel wire		( A way to connect and disconnect the Neo pixel string lights to the pcb)
+- Neo Pixel wire		( A way to connect and disconnect the Neo pixel string lights to the PCB)
 - cable tie.			( to secure the wires, keep it neat.
-And protect the wires form being pulled)
+And protect the wires from being pulled)
-- ESP8266			( the brains that control the lights, and hosts a web page on WiFi)
+- ESP8266			( the brains that control the lights, and host a web page on WiFi)
 - PCB				( holds all the components and links them together electrically)